About the role

 VHW authorisation is done in the Workforce Requests Portal and occurs in two parts:

-1. After completing the Vaccinating Health Worker Stage 1 course and Vaccinating Health Worker Stage 1 practical workshop, you’ll apply for authorisation to work under direct supervision.
-This means you can, under direct (one-to-one) supervision, practice vaccinating without the need for a standing order or prescription.
+1. After completing the online Vaccinating Health Worker Stage 1 course and Vaccinating Health Worker Stage 1 practical workshop, you’ll apply for authorisation to work under direct supervision.
+This means you can, under direct (one-to-one) supervision, practice vaccinating without the need for a vaccine standing order or prescription.

 2. Once you’ve completed the workbook, and a practical assessment you’ll submit these to the Workforce Requests Portal to be authorised to work under one-to-six supervision.